Is Linda Ronstadt Still Alive In 2025? Parkinson’s Disease, Now

 Engaged to George Lucas

-Very soon after things ended with Jim Carrey, Linda began dating another man.
-His name is George Walton Lucas Jr.
+Soon after ending her relationship with Jim Carrey, Linda began dating another man, George Walton Lucas Jr.

-George Lucas is a very famous American director, producer, and also an entrepreneur as well.
+George Lucas is a well-known American director, producer, and businessman.

 Linda Ronstadt and George Lucas